Debate-to-Detect: Reformulating Misinformation Detection as a Real-World Debate with Large Language Models: Ethics Statement

 \section{Ethics Statement}

-Our work aims to improve the interpretability and robustness of misinformation detection through the \textbf{Debate-to-Detect (D2D)} framework.
-We acknowledge the ethical considerations inherent in using LLMs for misinformation detection, particularly in environments such as political discourse and public health.

-One major concern associated with the use of LLMs in misinformation detection is the potential for biased or erroneous inferences, which can arise from data imbalances or hallucinations.
-Furthermore, D2D's agent-driven debate, while designed to simulate human-like argumentation, may not fully replicate the nuance and contextual understanding required for real-world fact-checking, especially in culturally sensitive topics or politically charged narratives.
+A major concern in LLM-based misinformation detection is the risk of biased or erroneous inferences, arising from data imbalances or hallucinations.
+Moreover, D2D’s agent-driven debates, while designed to simulate human argumentation, may fall short in capturing the nuance required for real-world fact-checking, particularly in culturally sensitive or politically charged contexts.
+These concerns are especially acute in high-stakes domains like law, medicine, and politics, where misleading arguments may erode trust, destabilize communities, or harm individual rights.

-To address these challenges, our research implements several mitigation strategies.
-First, D2D applies domain-specific profiles to enhance the contextual relevance.
-Second, each agent is guided by structured prompts to maintain focus on evidence-based reasoning, minimizing the influence of speculative or unfounded claims.
-Finally, the judgment stage incorporates a multi-dimensional evaluation mechanism to assess the arguments, ensuring a balanced and transparent decision-making process.

-Future work will also focus on enhancing bias detection and correction mechanisms, expanding domain coverage to include underrepresented topics, and incorporating external fact-checking databases to support more reliable judgment.
-Additionally, we plan to explore more robust fairness evaluations to improve the neutrality and reliability of D2D.
-We believe that our efforts to refine D2D's design and evaluation process are essential to mitigating the risks associated with LLM-driven misinformation detection, promoting fair and transparent deliberation across diverse information landscapes.